mikemackintosh/mikemackintosh.github.io/_posts/2012-03-03-fatal-error-could-not-find-binmy_print_defaults.md

 layout: post
 permalink: /mysql-fatal-error-my-print-defaults
 title: "Fatal Error: Could not find ./bin/my_print_defaults"
-category: ["uncategorized"]
+category: "Gotcha"
 tags: could-not-find fatal-error my-print-defaults mysql-2 mysql5-5 my_print_defaults percona
 ---

+### Introduction
 I was installing new servers in my lab for an application that's about to be deployed.
 I was taking the normal steps which include MySQL, PHP and Apache which I have documented in the [Web Server Basics article](http://www.highonphp.com/web-server-basics-part-1-an-introduction).
 While installing Percona, I ran across the following error:

-		 root@ubuntu:/home/splug/Percona-Server-5.5.17-rel22.1# /usr/local/mysql-5.5/bin/mysql_install_db
+    # /usr/local/mysql-5.5/bin/mysql_install_db

     FATAL ERROR: Could not find ./bin/my_print_defaults

     If you compiled from source, you need to run 'make install' to copy the software into the correct location ready for operation.
 If you are using a binary release, you must either be at the top level of the extracted archive, or pass the --basedir option pointing to that location.

 If you use my article, the MySQL page documents how to circumvent the issue.
 To get the location of your `my_print_defaults` binary, use the `which` command: